 4.12.1 The Council has a long history of producing quality information regarding public transport, and its Travel Guide is considered to be Outstanding by the renowned timetable expert Barry Doe.
 Prior to the pandemic, printed copies were very popular.
-The current version (September 2021) is online only, but it is expected that printed versions will be available again from 2022.
+The current version (July 2022) is online only, but it is expected that printed versions will be available again shortly.
 The Public Transport map, has not been printed for a number of years, but is also available online.
 Travel Guides are usually made available in Council offices, libraries, West Berkshire Hospital (Patient Information Point), some Town and Parish Councils, and on board some buses.

-Figure 4.10 - District Wide Travel Guide / Public Transport Map - Both September 2021
+Figure 4.10 - District Wide Travel Guide / Public Transport Map

 - 4.12.2 All services are shown on National Traveline, and operators submit their data to the Bus Operator Data Service (BODS).
-It is not clear if section 22 operations, other than the Council, are currently included as there is no legal requirement for these.
+Other than the Council-operated services, no other section 22 operations are included as there is no legal requirement for these.
 Next stop announcement systems are on all Newbury & District, Reading Buses, and Stagecoach buses.
 All bus companies use either Facebook or Twitter for live updates, the latter also used by the Council.
-Most also have a user-friendly app for passengers. - 4.12.3 There are eleven Real Time Passenger Information (RTPI) screens in the district, ten of which were installed by the Council, but managed by Reading Buses.
-The eleventh, provided by Papercast in Park Way, is a long-standing trial installation, and still managed by the Council.
-They are at the following locations: - Calcot: Beansheaf Stores, Charrington Road (x1), Swanholm Gardens (x1), Sainsbury's (x1) - Newbury: Park Way (x2), The Wharf Bus Station (x1) - Thatcham: Broadway (x2) - Theale: The Crown (x1) - Tilehurst: Overdown Road / Tring Road (x1) - West Berkshire Hospital (x1)
+Most also have a user-friendly app for passengers. - 4.12.3 There are twelve Real Time Passenger Information (RTPI) screens in the district, most installed by the Council, but managed by Reading Buses.
+However one is provided by Papercast in Park Way, a long-standing trial installation, and still managed by the Council.
+They are at the following locations: - Calcot: Beansheaf Stores, Charrington Road (x1), Swanholm Gardens (x1), Sainsbury's (x1) - Newbury: Rail Station (x1), Park Way (x2), The Wharf Bus Station (x1) - Thatcham: Broadway (x2) - Theale: The Crown (x1) - Tilehurst: Overdown Road / Tring Road (x1) - West Berkshire Hospital (x1)